rdinizcal/bee_detection/README.md

 ```

-With the labels in hand, we followed the tutorial \[2\] and configured our */cfg/tiny-yolov3.cfg file (see configuration/cfg) the created names file (see data/bee.names) and the data file (data/bee.data) into */data/.
-And finally, download pretrained weights for YOLOv3 from https://pjreddie.com/media/files/darknet53.conv.74, and saved it into /weight:
+With the labels in hand, we followed the tutorial \[2\] and configured our tiny-yolov3.cfg file (see configuration/cfg/tiny-yolov3.cfg), the created names file (see configuration/data/bee.names) and the data file (configuration/data/bee.data).
+And finally, download pretrained weights for YOLOv3 from https://pjreddie.com/media/files/darknet53.conv.74, and saved it into configuration//weights:
 ```
 wget https://pjreddie.com/media/files/darknet53.conv.74
 ```